DataDog/llm-observability/README.md

 # LLM Observability Jupyter Notebooks

-This collection of notebooks exists for engineers who would like to learn by example how to instrument Datadog's LLM Observability product.
+This repo is practical guide to using Datadog's LLM Observability Python SDK.
+It contains notebooks with different LLM app use cases, from simple LLM calls to more complex apps.

 ## Setup